jgaa/restc-cpp/README.md

         DECL_FIELD(Post, std::string, body)
     };

-    // We expcet a list of Post objects std::list<Post> posts_list;
+    // We expect a list of Post objects std::list<Post> posts_list;

     // Create a root handler for our list of objects